dolthub/docs/content/reference/sql/version-control/dolt-sql-procedures.md

 arguments.

-Any resulting merge conflicts must be resolved before the transaction can be committed or a new Dolt commit created.
+Any resulting merge conflicts must be resolved before the transaction can be committed or a new Dolt commit created. `DOLT_MERGE()` creates a new commit for any successful merge with auto-generated commit message if not defined.

 ```sql
 CALL DOLT_MERGE('feature-branch'); -- Optional --squash parameter